Absence of induced magnetic monopoles in Maxwellian magnetoelectrics: Introduction

-In this context it is highly interesting that the presence of a magnetoelectric term in the Maxwell Lagrangian has been associated with the possibility to create magnetic monopoles.
-In particular the situation has been considered in which a magnetic monopole emerges from the screening of an electrical charge that is situated outside a magnetoelectric material, at a certain distance $d$ from its the surface~\cite{Qi_image_monopole,Karch}.
+In this context it is highly interesting that the presence of a magnetoelectric term in the Maxwell Lagrangian has been associated with the possibility of creating magnetic monopoles.
+In particular, the situation has been considered in which a magnetic monopole emerges from the screening of an electrical charge that is situated outside a magnetoelectric material, at a certain distance $d$ from its the surface~\cite{Qi_image_monopole,Karch}, see Fig.~\ref{Fig:Pointcharge}.
 This would be quite remarkable as it would imply that the condition that the magnetic field be divergence-free is lifted by the axion term in one way or another.
-Here we consider precisely this very well defined geometry and determine the unique solution for the electric and magnetic fields by direct evaluation, without resorting to any image charge construction.
-Our approach is equivalent to the one of Ref. \cite{Ruiz-PhysRevD.94.085019} where a Green function formalism has been used.
-The resulting divergence of the magnetic field is found to be identically zero at every point in space -- magnetic monopoles are thus absent.
-Instead, the electrical charge generates a magnetic vortex structure near the magnetoelectric surface which in turn generates magnetic screening fields in all of space.
-In the limit that the electrical charge is placed at the TI surface ($d \rightarrow 0$) it almost behaves like a magnetic monopole, but actually corresponds to a point vortex, or Pearl vortex \cite{Pearl-1964}, still satisfying the local constraint $\nablab\cdot{\bf B}=0$.
-Using the method of magnetic image charges certainly does not change this fact.
-Although the solution can be cast in terms of image electric and magnetic charges, the latter are not related by a Dirac duality quantization characteristic of magnetic monopoles.
-Hence, although we can talk of induced image magnetic charges, the latter cannot be interpreted as induced magnetic monopoles.
-Nevertheless we will show that despite this difficulty a dyon-like behavior occurs.
+Here we revisit this very well defined geometry and determine the unique solution for the electric and magnetic fields by direct evaluation, without resorting to an image charge construction~\cite{Qi_image_monopole} or Green function formalism~ \cite{Ruiz-PhysRevD.94.085019} and determine also the angular momentum of this dyon-like object carrying both electric and magnetic charge.
+The resulting divergence of the magnetic field vanished at every point in space.
+Induced magnetic monopoles are thus absent and instead the electrical charge generates a magnetic vortex structure near the magnetoelectric surface which in turn generates magnetic screening fields in all of space.
+In the limit that the electrical charge is placed at the TI surface ($d \rightarrow 0$) it almost behaves like a magnetic monopole, but actually corresponds to a point vortex, or Pearl vortex \cite{Pearl-1964}, still satisfying the local constraint $\nablab\cdot\vec{B}=0$.
+Although the solution can be cast in terms of image electric and magnetic charges, the latter are not related by a Dirac duality quantization characteristic of magnetic monopoles and hence cannot be interpreted as such.
+We will show that despite this difficulty dyon-like behavior occurs.
 Dyons are dipoles constituted of an electric and a magnetic charge and are well known to have an angular momentum \cite{Schwinger-1969} with the following properties: (i) its value is independent of the separation between the electric and magnetic charges, (II) it is nonzero even if the dyon is at rest, and (iii) it is quantized of the Dirac duality relation $eg/c=n\hbar/2$, $n\in\mathbb{Z}$.
-For the problem of a point charge a distance $d$ apart from the TI surface, the resulting angular momentum fulfills properties (i) and (ii), but property (iii) fails to hold, mainly because the angular momentum depends explicitly on the dielectric constant $\epsilon$ of the TI.
-Were we insist that the angular momentum is quantized, it would imply that the (static) dielectric constant must be negative, violating the inequality $\epsilon>1$.
-The reason for this failure underpins the view that image magnetic charges in this system cannot be interpreted as induced magnetic monopoles.
-More importantly, the dependence on $\epsilon$ prevents the interpretation of this dyon-like object as an anyon, a quasi-particle having fractional statistics.
-Quantum statistics is a universal property and cannot depend on the details of the material.
+For our problem of a point charge a distance $d$ apart from the TI surface, the resulting angular momentum fulfils properties (i) and (ii), but not (iii), which is signalled by the angular momentum explicitly depending on the dielectric constant $\epsilon$ of the TI.
+Insisting the angular momentum be quantized, would imply the (static) dielectric constant be negative, violating the inequality $\epsilon>1$.
+This dependence on $\epsilon$ prevents the interpretation of this dyon-like object as an anyon, a quasi-particle having fractional statistics as quantum statistics is a universal property of (quasi-)particles and should not depend on the details of the medium they are embedded in.